-- 1. transferring realty in which the value of the realty, as defined in Code Section 12-24-30, is equal to or less than one hundred dollars; - 2. transferring realty to the federal government or to a state, its agencies and departments, and its political subdivisions, including school districts; - 3. that are otherwise exempted under the laws and Constitution of this State or of the United States; - 4. transferring realty in which no gain or loss is recognized by reason of Section 1041 of the Internal Revenue Code as defined in Section 12-6-40(A); - 5. transferring realty in order to partition realty as long as no consideration is paid for the transfer other than the interests in the realty that are being exchanged in order to partition the realty; - 6. transferring an individual grave space at a cemetery owned by a cemetery company licensed under Chapter 55 of Title 39;
+- (1) transferring realty in which the value of the realty, as defined in Code Section 12-24-30, is equal to or less than one hundred dollars; - (2) transferring realty to the federal government or to a state, its agencies and departments, and its political subdivisions, including school districts; - (3) that are otherwise exempted under the laws and Constitution of this State or of the United States; - (4) transferring realty in which no gain or loss is recognized by reason of Section 1041 of the Internal Revenue Code as defined in Section 12-6-40(A)2; - (5) transferring realty in order to partition realty as long as no consideration is paid for the transfer other than the interests in the realty that are being exchanged in order to partition the realty; - (6) transferring an individual grave space at a cemetery owned by a cemetery company licensed under Chapter 55 of Title 39; - (7) that constitute a contract for the sale of timber to be cut; - (8) transferring realty to a corporation, a partnership, or a trust as a stockholder, partner, or trust beneficiary of the entity or so as to become a stockholder, partner, or trust beneficiary of the entity as long as no consideration is paid for the transfer other than stock in the corporation, interest in the partnership, beneficiary interest in the trust, or the increase in value in such stock or interest held by the grantor.
+However, except for transfers from one family trust to another family trust without consideration, the transfer of realty from a corporation, a partnership, or a trust to a stockholder, partner, or trust beneficiary of the entity is subject to the fee, even if the realty is transferred to another corporation, a partnership, or trust;

-&lt;sup>1A review of Section 1041 of the Internal Revenue Code indicates that this exemption applies only to (1) transfers to a spouse or (2) transfers to a former spouse when the transfer is incident to a divorce.
+2A review of Section 1041 of the Internal Revenue Code indicates that this exemption applies only to (1) transfers to a spouse or (2) transfers to a former spouse when the transfer is incident to a divorce.
 A transfer is incident to a divorce if it occurs within 1 year after the date on which the marriage ceases or is related to the cessation of the marriage.
-Also the recognition of same-sex marriages in South Carolina for tax purposes exempts from the deed recording fee deeds that transfer realty to a same-sex spouse or to a former same-sex spouse if the transfer to a former same-sex spouse is pursuant to the terms of a divorce decree or settlement (Code Section 12-24-40(4)).
-See SC Revenue Ruling #14-9.